bootstrapworld/curriculum/lessons/table-functions/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Ordering, Filtering, and Building

-* Complete questions 7-13 on @printable-exercise{exploring-methods.adoc}
+* Complete questions 7-13 on @printable-exercise{exploring-functions.adoc}
-* Find the contract for `.filter` in your Contracts page.
+* Find the contract for `filter` in your Contracts page.

 1. What is its Domain?
-2. How does the `.filter` method work?
+2. How does the `filter` function work?
 3. Does sorting the `animals-table` produce a _new_ table, or change the existing one?

 <!--
 **ANSWERS**
-1. `.filter` takes a _Boolean-producing function_
+1. `filter` takes a Table, and a _Boolean-producing function_
 2. It produces a new table containing only rows for which the function returns `true`.
 3. It creates a new one
 -->